isimahei/hello-world/README.md

-Welcome to Isimah Emmanuel GitHub ,Haver a great day ahead
+Welcome to Isimah Emmanuel GitHub ,Have a great day ahead